AlibabaCloudDocs/cms/intl.en-US/Product Introduction/Benefits.md

 ## Flexible alerting

-Cloud Monitor provides the alert service.
+Cloud Monitor provides the alert service for metrics.
 You can configure alert rules and alert notification methods for metrics.
-Cloud Monitor sends an alert notification immediately after a service exception occurs.
-This helps you detect and fix service exceptions and improves service availability.
+Cloud Monitor sends an alert notification immediately after an alert rule is triggered.
+This allows you to detect and fix resource exceptions at the earliest opportunity and improves service availability.